andreudumitro-eng/fair-poc-research/README.md

 F-PoC Research Prototype
-Fair Proof-of-Contribution: An Alternative Reward Distribution Model for ASIC-Resistant PoW Networks
+Fair Proof-of-Contribution: An Alternative Reward Distribution Model for ASIC-Resistant PoW Networks https://img.shields.io/badge/rust-1.70%252B-orange.svg https://img.shields.io/badge/license-MIT%252FApache--2.0-blue.svg https://img.shields.io/badge/status-research%2520prototype-yellow.svg

-https://img.shields.io/badge/rust-1.70%252B-orange.svg
-https://img.shields.io/badge/license-MIT%252FApache--2.0-blue.svg
-https://img.shields.io/badge/status-research%2520prototype-yellow.svg

 Abstract
 This research project presents Fair Proof-of-Contribution (F-PoC) — a novel consensus mechanism that fundamentally restructures how Proof-of-Work rewards are distributed.
-Unlike traditional PoW where a single miner receives the entire block reward, F-PoC distributes rewards among all participating miners based on three dimensions: computational work (60%), long-term participation loyalty (20%), and economic commitment via bonded collateral (20%).
+Unlike traditional PoW where a single miner receives the entire block reward, F-PoC distributes rewards among all participating miners based on three dimensions: computational work (40%), long-term participation loyalty (30%), and economic commitment via bonded collateral (30%).

+Note: The weights have been optimized for Equihash (Zcash's PoW) to ensure peaceful coexistence of ASIC, GPU, and CPU miners.
+The original 60/20/20 split was designed for Argon2id and has been updated based on real-world performance data.

 Key innovation for Zcash: F-PoC enables peaceful coexistence of ASIC, GPU, and CPU miners within the same network.
 Large-scale miners retain their efficiency advantage, but smaller participants receive regular, predictable rewards — creating a fair mining environment where no single group can dominate.